miklevin/MikeLev.in/_posts/2025-04-04-copy-pasting-llm-context.md

         }
 ```

-The script has evolved to include two major enhancements:
+The script has evolved to include several major enhancements:

 1. **Token Counting**: Keep track of how many tokens each file uses and estimate costs based on GPT-4 rates.
 This helps you:
    - Monitor context window usage